BittyTax/BittyTax/README.md

 Only taxable transactions (i.e. acquisitions and disposals) are included within these pools.

 Pooled transactions are indicated by a transaction count at the end, shown within square brackets.
-The transactions contained within the pool are then indented below it.
+The transactions contained within the pool are then indented below it, and shown with brackets.

 ```console
 pool same day transactions